Wqingchun/LSPR/README.md

 		Ideally, at least six time points for the input time-series according to our analysis (see Supplemental information) and there is no upper limit for the length.
 		LSPR analyzes one time-series at a time.
 If the user's computer has enough computing capacity, there will be no limitations for how many genes LSPR can handle at a time.

-Contact

-Please contact us if you have suggestions for improvement, or if you have any problem with the program, or with the interpretation of the results.

-Rendong Yang

-email: cauyrd@gmail.com

-Thanks!

 Web Site
 ========